Manage Files on HDFS with the Command Line

 hdfs dfs -chmod:

-- Affects the permissions of the folder or file.
-Controls who has read/write/execute privileges
+The command chmod affects the permissions of the folder or file.
+It controls who has read/write/execute privileges.

 hdfs dfs -chmod 777 /user